 We benchmark XGrammar on both JSON schema generation and unconstrained CFG-guided JSON grammar generation tasks.
 Figure 1 shows that XGrammar outperforms existing structured generation solutions by up to 3.5x on JSON schema workloads and up to 10x on CFG-guided generation tasks.

 Additionally, we benchmark end-to-end structured generation engines powered by XGrammar with the Llama-3 model on NVIDIA H100 GPUs.
 Figure 2 shows that our solution outperforms existing LLM engines up to 14x in JSON-schema generation and up to 80x in CFG-guided generation.
-We have released our code and a tech report (the ArXiv version will be up soon).
+We have released our code and a tech report.
 In the remainder of this post, we will introduce the background and key techniques of XGrammar.

 Background: Constrained Decoding and Context-free Grammar